Khovanov homotopy type, periodic links and localizations: Introduction

 The classical combinatorial definition of Khovanov homology enables an equivariant version,~\cite{Politarczyk_Khovanov}, generalizing earlier constructions of Chbili~\cite{Chbili}.

 In order to study Khovanov homology using techniques from algebraic topology, it is convenient to realize Khovanov homology of a link as the singular homology of a topological space.
-In a series of papers, Lipshitz and Sarkar, later also with Lawson, defined and studied the so-called \emph{Khovanov homotopy type}~\cite{LS_stable,LS_refinement,LS_Steenrod,LLS_long} (see also \cite{Cohen} for a review in a language of algebraic topology) with the property that cohomology of the space is the Khovanov homology of a link.
-A question remained whether Khovanov homotopy type (called sometimes `Khomotopy type') that they constructed, admits a group action provided that the underlying link is periodic.
+In a series of papers, Lipshitz and Sarkar, later also with Lawson, defined and studied the so-called \emph{Khovanov homotopy type}~\cite{LS_stable,LS_refinement,LS_Steenrod,LLS_long} (see also~\cite{Cohen} for a review in a language of algebraic topology) with the property that cohomology of the space is the Khovanov homology of a link.
+A question remained whether Khovanov homotopy type (sometimes called `Khomotopy type') that they constructed admits a group action if the underlying link is periodic.

 The affirmative answer was given in the first version of this paper, and, independently, by Stoffregen and Zhang \cite{StoffregenZhang}.
 The updated version of this paper contains proofs of fixed point results, which were not present in the first version.
 In particular, Theorems~\ref{thm:main-theorem} and~\ref{thm:geom_local} were proved first by Stoffregen and Zhang.
-Note that the two constructions, even though they lead to the same result, have substantially different nature.
-Stoffregen and Zhang use the approach to Khovanov homotopy type via Burnside category \cite{LLS_long}.
-Conceptually, this approach is more complicated and appears more technical.
-On the other hand, Burnside rings have deep connections with ordinary homology theory as in the book of Costenoble and Waner \cite{CostenobleWaner}.
-Therefore, the construction of equivariant Khovanov homology via Burnside rings has a potential of revealing deeper structure in the equivariant Khovanov homology.
+Note that the two constructions, even though they lead to the same result, are of substantially different nature.
+Stoffregen and Zhang use the approach to Khovanov homotopy type via the Burnside category~\cite{LLS_long}.
+Conceptually, this approach seems to require more case-by-case analysis.\mpar{(4)} On the other hand, Burnside rings have deep connections with ordinary homology theory and Mackey functors; see the book of Costenoble and Waner~\cite{CostenobleWaner}.
+Therefore, the construction of equivariant Khovanov homology via Burnside rings has the potential of revealing deeper structure in the equivariant Khovanov homology.

 On the contrary, our approach is very concrete and down-to-earth.
-Most of the arguments reduce either to Riemann-Hurwitz formula or to Counting Moduli Lemma~\ref{lemma:conn-components-moduli-space}, which is a direct application of relations in $\Cbl$.
-Moreover, we give an explicit and conceptual reason, why the fixed point category of Khovanov category is the annular category and not Khovanov category; see Proposition~\ref{prop:periodic_link_diagram}.
+Most of the arguments reduce either to the Riemann-Hurwitz formula or to Counting Moduli Lemma~\ref{lemma:conn-components-moduli-space}, which is a direct application of relations in $\Cbl$.
+Moreover, we give a specific and conceptual reason why the fixed point category of the Khovanov flow category is the annular Khovanov flow category and not just the Khovanov flow category; see Section~\ref{sec:fixed-points}, especially Lemma~\ref{lem:close_to_zhang}.\mpar{(5)}